I got to know about Crio around the start of 2020 and I was pretty excited about the way they made online courses.

 In 2 weeks, Crio team reviewed my profiles, gave personalized feedback to fine-tune my resume, and helped me prepare a top-notch profile to showcase to hiring managers.

-Crio also referred me to their leading hiring partners to match my skills and helped me land an interview with Blackhawk Network.
+Crio also referred me to their leading hiring partners and recruitment partners.

 Some tips that i would like to give to my old self with a bit of Star wars reference is "you have to unlearn to learn".
 I had to unlearn using Python for everything and had to learn Java, since the curriculum was mostly based on Java.
 Not just that, I had to unlearn a lot of my thinking perspectives so that I could learn the new and better thinking patterns.
 Getting better at programming is a straightforward process.
 Make a plan and stick to it till the very end.
 You'll get swayed by a lot of new technologies but remember each and every language has its own set of pros and cons.
 I learned Java for the program, but still I love Python and I'm working in Python.
 The language isn't the most important thing that a programmer can learn, it is the way how one approaches the problem and solves it.